JHuardC/mapping-extensions/README.md

 # Introduction
-mapext extends dictionaries by using decorators to assign functions and classes to Hashable keys.
+mapping-extensions extends dictionaries, incorporating decorators to help assign functions and classes to Hashable keys.
 The library also provides variations to this base concept, including:

-- DescriptorMapping: a descriptor class for easy extension of class functionality dependent on input.
+`mapext.descriptorregister` module: Allowing for dynamic extension of class functionality dependent on input.
-- FactoryRegister: a class that maps keys to factory pattern classes.

-kv-decor also features a FrozenKeys class, a dictionary that is immutable once a particular key has been assigned a value.
+mapping-extensions also features a `FrozenKeys` class, a dictionary that is immutable once a particular key has been assigned a value.